AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 ## Summary
 In this section we will learn how to set up and run multiple multi-step workflows using FHI-vibes and FireWorks.

-FK: technically we optimize the k-point density of the Monkhorst-Pack grid in FHI-aims (which is normally defined by setting k_grid) ->
-We will start by learning how to converge the `k_grid` parameter for FHI-aims and optimize the structure of Si before performing phonopy calculations.
+We will start by learning how to converge the `k_grid` setting for FHI-aims and optimize the structure of Si before performing phonopy calculations.

-FK: why do we do both? ->
-Once this is done we then use the converged harmonic model to set up Monte Carlo and Molecular Dynamics based sampling and quantify a material's anharmonicity.
+We then go on to define how we can perform harmonic and molecular dynamics based sampling, and use the harmonic sampling quantify a material's anharmonicity.

 ## Optimizing the k-point Density and Geometry